 9. Box Fan –

 Many campuses (especially in the north) don’t have air conditioning in the dorms.
-Having a fan to put in the window is a must-have during the summer months.
+So having a fan to put in the window is a must-have during the summer months.

-Also, when turned in the opposite direction, it helps remove stale air from dorms that have sweaty gym socks laying about.
-Which brings me to the next recommendation.
+Also, when turned in the opposite direction, it helps remove stale air from dorms that have sweaty gym socks lying about, which brings me to the following recommendation.